Nikon D90 vs Canon 2000D

 |Nikon D5000« »||Y||mono||mono||-||-||mini||2.0||-||-||-||Nikon D5000|

 It is notable that the 2000D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D90 does not offer wifi capability.

 The 2000D is a recent model that features in the current product line-up of Canon.
 In contrast, the D90 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D90 was succeeded by the Nikon D7000.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Canon websites.

 Review summary: Nikon D90 vs Canon 2000D

 So how do things add up?
 Is there a clear favorite between the Nikon D90 and the Canon 2000D?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Nikon D90:

 - More dynamic range: Captures a larger spectrum of light and dark details (0.6 EV of extra DR).